sragavan99/sragavan99.github.io/docs/index.markdown

 # Talks

 **Factoring with a Quantum Computer: The State of the Art**
-- MIT Schwarzman College of Computing Cryptography and Security Day (February 2025)
+- MIT Schwarzman College of Computing Cryptography and Security Day (January 2025)

 **Indistinguishability Obfuscation from Bilinear Maps and LPN Variants**
 - MIT CIS Seminar (September 2024)